DailyCommuter/CommuteEasy/README.md

 ## Development

-Run the following commands in your terminal
+For local development, run the following commands in your terminal

 ```cmd
 pip install virtualenv